Retirement

 Are you thinking about purchasing an annuity?
 Discover how annuities work and how they can help you save for retirement.

 What is the difference between a qualified and non-qualified annuity?
-There are a few differences and similarities between qualified and non-qualified annuities.
+There are a few ddifferences and similarities between qualified and non-qualified annuities.

 Qualified is just IRS language for funding with pre-tax dollars, meaning the contribution itself could qualify for a tax deduction, lowering taxable income.
 When you take a distribution from a qualified annuity, the entire distribution amount (contributions and earnings) is subject to ordinary income taxes.